 Prevent Genetic Discrimination in Employment

-Genetic discrimination occurs when an employer treats a person differently because they have a gene that causes or increases the risk of an inherited disorder.
-Many individuals fear that employers will attempt to reduce health care costs by terminating employees with genetic markers for costly disorders.
+Genetic discrimination in employment occurs when an employer treats a person differently because they have a gene that causes or increases the risk of an inherited disorder.
+Many people fear that employers will attempt to reduce health care costs by terminating employees with genetic markers for costly disorders.
 Since a person's genes are unchangeable, and everyone is at risk of being a victim, the public favors remedies for victims of genetic discrimination.

 The Genetic Nondiscrimination Act of 2008

 Congress passed the Genetic Information Nondiscrimination Act of 2008 (GINA) after several employers performed genetic tests on employees without their knowledge or consent and generated a public outcry.
 GINA, which applies to employers with 15 or more employees, prohibits discrimination against employees and job applicants because of their genetic information.
 The law restricts employers from requesting or purchasing such genetic information and asking employees or applicants about the health of their relatives; it also limits employer disclosure of employees’ genetic information.

 Since GINA became effective in November 2009, many charges of genetic discrimination (including charges that also allege violations of Title VII, the Age Discrimination in Employment Act, the Americans with Disabilities Act, or the Equal Pay Act) have been filed with the Equal Employment Opportunity Commission (EEOC).
 Multiple states, such as California, Illinois, Nebraska, and Virginia, have enacted their own genetic discrimination laws.
 Rapid scientific advances in identification of genetic markers may lead to more discrimination claims, so educational institutions must take proactive measures to help ensure GINA and state law compliance.

 To help your K-12 school, college, or university avoid claims of genetic discrimination: